-The premier tier of CaseTrust accreditation, being, the CaseTrust Gold Status, is awarded to industry leaders who have demonstrated business excellence and exemplary customer service.
+The premier tier of CaseTrust accreditation, being CaseTrust Gold, is awarded to industry leaders who have demonstrated business excellence and exemplary customer service.
 To consumers, it represents a promise of the highest possible standards in service quality that instils consumer confidence and trust.